Skip to Content

 • Immunization status

-Public Health has identified suspect cases that were unimmunized when exposed to measles and received the measles-mumps-rubella (MMR) vaccine more than 72 hours after exposure.
+During the outbreak, Public Health identified suspect cases who were unimmunized when exposed to measles and received the measles-mumps-rubella (MMR) vaccine more than 72 hours after exposure.
 To prevent illness, one dose of MMR vaccine must be given to unimmunized people within 72 hours of exposure.

 About 5 percent of previously unvaccinated people will develop a rash after being immunized.
 When administered after 72 hours, the vaccine is less likely to prevent illness, and if the person develops a rash, there is a small chance that the rash is due to the vaccine.
 People who experience these mild vaccine-associated rashes cannot transmit the virus to other people.

 However, in these situations, it is difficult to determine whether the rash is a benign vaccine reaction or measles illness.
-Specimens for these suspect cases are sent to a specialized laboratory out of state to confirm measles, but it can take more than a week to get the results.
-In those cases, pending lab results, Public Health will treat the suspect cases as we would treat confirmed cases and release information about public locations the cases visited while potentially contagious with measles.
-Public Health will remove those locations if the cases are ruled out.
+Specimens for these suspect cases were sent to a specialized laboratory out of state to confirm measles, but results can take more than a week.
+In those cases, pending lab results, Public Health treated the suspect cases as it would treat confirmed cases and released information about public locations the cases visited while potentially contagious with measles.
+Public Health removed those locations if the cases are ruled out.

 On Feb.
 12, Public Health removed one previously confirmed case after additional testing revealed the case was actually experiencing benign vaccine rash.
 That case – an unimmunized child 1 to 10 years old – received one dose of measles-mumps-rubella, or MMR.
 Public Health also removed the exposure locations associated with this case since the vaccine virus cannot be transmitted to others.